-- As indicated above, the Francis report was strongly critical of the approach to standard setting in place in the NHS during the time covered by the Public Inquiry, both in terms of the actual standards used, and the regulatory reliance on self-assessment and self-declaration.
-It recommended that the NHS Constitution should be use to enshrine and communicate "the common values of the service", with the overarching value and principle being that "patients are put first, and everything done by the NHS and everyone associated with it should be informed by this ethos", while recognising the rider that care must be provided "within available resources".
-32 - 13 Francis further recommended that the Constitution should include a commitment to abide by an integrated hierarchy of standards: fundamental standards (to be applied at all times by all who work in the NHS); enhanced quality standards (setting requirements over and above the fundamental standards); and developmental standards setting longer term goals.33 It was emphasised that while Government endorsement was clearly needed for fundamental standards to become embedded, they should not be imposed 'top down' but should be the subject of extensive consultation "particularly to ensure that patients, doctors and nurses have full confidence in them".
+be used to enshrine and communicate "the common values of the service", with the overarching value and principle being that "patients are put first, and everything done by the NHS and everyone associated with it should be informed by this ethos", while recognising the rider that care must be provided "within available resources".
+32

+- Francis further recommended that the Constitution should include a commitment to 13 abide by an integrated hierarchy of standards: fundamental standards (to be applied at all times by all who work in the NHS); enhanced quality standards (setting requirements over and above the fundamental standards); and developmental standards setting longer term goals.
+It was emphasised that while Government endorsement was clearly needed for fundamental standards to become embedded, they should not be imposed 'top down' but should be the subject of extensive consultation "particularly to ensure that patients, doctors and nurses have full confidence in them".
 34 It was further suggested that NICE should develop evidencebased procedures and practices in order to enable the Care Quality Commission to develop meaningful indicators to monitor compliance.
-In particular NICE should develop evidence-based tools for "establishing the staffing needs of each service".
+In particular, NICE should develop evidence-based tools for "establishing the staffing needs of each service".
 Where necessary other third party organisations, such as the Royal Colleges, could also be commissioned by the CQC to help develop standards.
-Any service (or part of a service) that did not consistently comply with fundamental standards should not be permitted to continue.35 - In its initial response to the Francis report, Patients first and foremost, the Department of Health set out a 'statement of common purpose' signed by senior NHS leaders that included reaffirmation of their commitment to the values of the NHS as set out in the Constitution: - Working together for patients putting the needs of patients and communities before organisational boundaries - Respect and dignity valuing every person (patients, families, carers, staff) as individuals - Commitment to quality of care striving to get the basics (safety, effectiveness and patient experience) right every time, and welcoming feedback - Compassion responding with humanity and kindness to each person's pain, distress, anxiety or need
+Any service (or part of a service) that did not consistently comply with fundamental standards should not be permitted to continue. - 14 In its initial response to the Francis report, Patients first and foremost, the Department of Health set out a 'statement of common purpose' signed by senior NHS leaders that included reaffirmation of their commitment to the values of the NHS as set out in the Constitution: - Working together for patients putting the needs of patients and communities before organisational boundaries - Respect and dignity valuing every person (patients, families, carers, staff) as individuals - Commitment to quality of care striving to get the basics (safety, effectiveness and patient experience) right every time, and welcoming feedback - Compassion responding with humanity and kindness to each person's pain, distress, anxiety or need - Improving lives striving to improve health and well-being and people's experience of the NHS - Everyone counts maximising resources for the benefit of the whole community and making sure no-one is excluded or discriminated against.